rs-anantmishra/metubeplus/README.md

 - Queue Playlist videos

 Priority wise distribution of work items to be done asap.
 Implement Project Management in Projects section.

+Refs -
+1. Stremio

 [UI layout is similar to briefkasten]
 - landing page shows all Videos